TimHanewich/motorcycle-data-display/readme.md

 For the components used in this system, that is a total of **68 mA**, or **0.068 A** of current.
 At a nominal 5 volts, that is **0.34 watts**.

 However, this system will be powered by a 12v battery, so an LM2596 converter will be used to *lower* the 12v supply voltage to the 5v that is safely needed.
 That LM2596 does not have perfect efficiency, so we must account for that in our calculation.
-So, I'm adding an addition 33% of power consumption on top of that previous 0.34 A figure, arriving at **0.452 watts**.
+So, I'm adding an additional 33% of power consumption on top of that previous 0.34 watt figure, arriving at **0.452 watts**.
 That is very conservative (I doubt it will actually be 33% inefficient).

 [The motorcycle battery I have](https://a.co/d/evGOHXQ) is 12v, 8Ah, for a total stored energy of 96 watt hours.
 When fully charged, the voltage is 12.8v - 13.0v.
 When fully deplted, the voltage is roughly 11.8v - 11.9v.
 At 12.4v (70-75% charge), many batteries can start to struggle with cold engine starts, so that is the bar we do **not** want to drop below.